Moyencharia mineti

 Moyencharia mineti is a moth of the family Cossidae.
 It is found in southern Chad and probably also the Central African Republic.
 The habitat consists of a mosaic of riparian forests, open woodland and wooded floodplain grassland at low elevations.

 The wingspan is about 20 mm for males and 32 mm for females.
-The forewings are warm buff.
-Both sexes have a slightly different wing pattern.
-The hindwings are buffy olive, but olive ochre towards the base of the wing.

 Etymology

 The species is named for Professor Dr Joël Minet.